hipvlady/MLGuru/readme.md

 In summary, linear regression is used for predicting continuous numeric values, while logistic regression is used for binary classification problems where the goal is to predict the probability of an instance belonging to a specific class.

-### Explain how you would handle multicollinearity in a regression analysis.
+### Explain how you would handle multicollinearity in a regression analysis

 Multicollinearity occurs in a regression analysis when two or more independent variables in a model are highly correlated with each other.
 This can cause issues in the interpretation of the model's coefficients and make it difficult to determine the individual contributions of each variable.
 To handle multicollinearity, consider the following steps: